RLX Technology Inc. (RLX) Shares Rise Despite Market Challenges

-RLX Technology Inc. (NYSE: RLX)’s stock price has gone rise by 6.28 in comparison to its previous close of 2.23, however, the company has experienced a -3.27% decrease in its stock price over the last five trading days.
+RLX Technology Inc. (NYSE: RLX)’s stock price has soared by 0.42 in relation to previous closing price of 2.37.
+Nevertheless, the company has seen a loss of -2.46% in its stock price over the last five trading days.
 The Wall Street Journal reported on 06/10/21 that Investor Sues Chinese E-Cigarette Maker RLX for Allegedly Misrepresenting Risks

 Is It Worth Investing in RLX Technology Inc. (NYSE: RLX) Right Now?

-The price-to-earnings ratio for RLX Technology Inc. (NYSE: RLX) is 15.29x, which is above its average ratio.
-Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for RLX Technology Inc. (NYSE: RLX) is above average at 15.45x.
+There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023